 - Use graphs to explain under what circumstances statistical association between two variables can be interpreted as a causal effect

-- Empower students by teaching statistical tests on real-world datasets
+- Empower and inspire students by teaching statistical analyses on real-world datasets